drupal-graphql-compose/documentation/features/comments.md

 > :fire: Enable the **graphql_compose_comments** module.

+## Enabling comments

+For comment to work, we need to enable the Comment type and the comment field on the entity type.

+### What it does

+Each comment field on a content type is converted into a Connection Edge query, and mutations are enabled to allow posting comments.

+### Enable the comment type:

 - Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
 - Select the `Comments` tab
 - Select the comment you want to enable.
 - Click `Enable GraphQL`
-- Click ` Enable multiple query
+- Click `Enable Multiple Query`

-## What it does

-Each comment field on a content type is converted into a Connection Edge query, and mutations are enabled to allow posting comments.

-## Reading comments

-Add a "comment" type field to your entity type.
+### Enable the comment field:

 Eg a Node Page, and expose that comment field within the GraphQL Compose settings form.

-- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
-- Select the _type and bundle_ for the entity type you want to enable comments on.
+- Select the _type and bundle_ for the entity type you want to enable comments on (eg Node Page).
-- Select the comment's field
+- Select the comment field
 - Click `Enable GraphQL`

-Now your comment field will be exposed as a sub-query Connection Edge.
+Now your comments are exposed as a sub-query Connection Edge.

 ### Example